Kristian Hoffman

-Kristian Hoffman is an American musician.
+Kristian Hoffman (b.
+July 10, 1952) is an American musician, record producer and visual artist.
+As a member of Bleaker St. Incident, alongside Ann Magnuson and Robert Mache, Hoffman spearheaded the Anti-folk music movement.
+Concurrently, he was in the lounge rock band The Swinging Madisons, and was the original musical director for Klaus Nomi, writing many of Nomi's best known songs.
+Hoffman has also served as a regular member of the Mink Stole band, the Abby Travis band, the Carolyn Edwards band, and the Jane Wiedlin lounge combo Downtown Sensation.
+In addition, he has appeared as a session musician on albums by Andrew, the Jigsaw Seen, Carolyn Edwards, Blow Up (with Deborah Harry), and El Vez.
+Hoffman has also served as a DJ on Internet radio station Luxuria Music.

 Biography and career

 Kristian Hoffman came into public consciousness as the best friend of Lance Loud in the PBS series An American Family.
 His sister is the writer Nina Kiriki Hoffman.
 During the mid 1970s, Hoffman emerged as songwriter and keyboardist for New York City based band Mumps, and was also an active figure in the No Wave, performing alongside the likes of Lydia Lunch and the Contortions, and playing keys and singing on the James White and the Blacks LP Off White.
-As a member of Bleaker St. Incident, with Ann Magnuson and Robert Mache, he spearheaded the "anti-folk" movement.
-Concurrently he was in the lounge rock band The Swinging Madisons, and was the original musical director for Klaus Nomi, writing many of Nomi's best known songs.

 Hoffman later played in Kid Congo Powers' group Congo Norvell.
 By the 1990s, Hoffman was performing regularly as a solo artist; in 1993, he issued his debut I Don't Love My Guru Anymore, followed four years later by Earthquake Weather.
 For the remainder of the decade, Hoffman worked with Dave Davies and El Vez on various projects and also served as music director for Ann Magnuson and Rufus Wainwright.
-In 2002, he and producer Earle Mankey crafted a third album of duets, &.

-& included collaborations such as "Get It Right This Time" with that dog.'s Anna Waronker, "Scarecrow" with Rufus Wainwright, and "Devil May Care" with Russell Mael of Sparks.
+In 2002, he and producer Earle Mankey crafted a third album of duets, &. & included collaborations such as "Get It Right This Time" with that dog.'s Anna Waronker, "Scarecrow" with Rufus Wainwright, and "Devil May Care" with Russell Mael of Sparks.
 "Revert to Type" featured string arrangements from Van Dyke Parks.
 "Madison Avenue" is a duet with El Vez, "The Mexican Elvis."
 There is also a guest appearance from Pee Wee Herman AKA Paul Reubens.
 There are team-ups with the Three O'Clock's Michael Quercio, Maria McKee of Lone Justice, Lydia Lunch, and Ann Magnuson.